0ZMilad/0ZMilad-V1/README.md

 Clone this repository & You will need git installed globally on your machine.
 # Customization
 The website can be customized by editing:
-- HTML files in the root folder
+- HTML files in /docs/index.html
-- CSS styles in /css/styles.css
+- CSS styles in /docs/styles.css
-- JavaScript in /js/scripts.js
+- JavaScript in /docs/scripts.js

+# Credits
+Usage of favicons was made using icons8.com
 # Contact
 Milad - Milad.Amini2026@gmail.com